Skip to content

 The ctx.task_board object exposes structured methods — agents never manipulate the markdown format directly.

-import { StandardPhaseAgent } from '@cliqhub/cliq-sdk';
+import { CliqAgent, build_phase_context, finalize_standard_phase } from '@cliqhub/cliq-sdk';

-new StandardPhaseAgent({
+new CliqAgent({

 name: 'task-tracker',

-execute: async (ctx) => {
+'phase:standard': async (msg) => {

 ctx.progress('Working on tasks...');